-- Multiple studies have shown a positive correlation between stress and the likelihood of acne breakouts.
+- Several studies show a correlation between stress and acne breakouts

-- While stress does not cause acne directly, it can make skin more acne prone or worsen cases of existing acne.
+- While stress is not the direct cause of acne, it can make skin more prone to this condition or worsen existing symptoms

 Does Stress Really Cause Acne?

 While most studies have examined the link between emotional distress and mental health as a result of acne, until recently, few have studied whether it can actually cause or exacerbate this skin condition.

 In recent years, studies have shown that stress can affect both acne onset and severity.

 How does stress cause acne?